Should You Cook Pie Filling Before Baking?

 apple berry pie

 With pie season here, you may be looking at a slew of different pie recipes!
-And you may see some that tell you to cook your pie filling before baking it, and some that tell you to just mix it up and add it in raw.
+And you may see some that tell you to cook your pie filling before baking it.
+And, some that tell you to just mix it up and add it in raw.
 So that may be confusing!
 And it may just leave you guessing, does pie filling need to be cooked?

 Do you need to cook pie filling?
 What is right or wrong?
 Why are some people cooking pie filling beforehand and some aren’t?
 But more importantly, why would you do more work for a recipe if you don’t really need to?
 So, should you cook pie filling before baking?
 We are going to dive into that today!
-So, if you want to know, does pie filling need to be cooked, and why or why not, then you’re in the right place.

 apple berry pie